Edge of Tomorrow: Visual effects

 Animators created digital versions of the battle suits, at times with the soldiers inside them.
 On the set, a 3D scanner booth digitized the actors, while hand scanners captured the textures of the practical suits.
 Imageworks received pieces of the suits for reference.
 The company's library of reflection data on various materials helped enhance the armor's shading.
 SPI's crew created the base at Heathrow by merging the set at Leavesden with digitally altered footage from the airport; the film's dropships, barracks and mess halls replaced the existing aircraft.
 Framestore created the digital Paris and recreated it with photomodeling from three days of visits.
 Given that the city is a no-fly zone, Framestore's artists obtained their aerial images by climbing an 80-meter crane parked in the Louvre courtyard.
 The quadcopter dropships were based on the Bell Boeing V-22 Osprey that can tilt its rotors to fly as either planes or helicopters, while having a design closer to the Quad TiltRotor.
 Aside from the crashed ship on the beachhead and a gimbal set to depict the plane used by Cage's squad, the film used digital models for most ships.
-The computer-generated dropships had some of Imageworks' heaviest detail given the proximity of the actors to the aircraft in the camp scenes; the effects artists wanted to make sure the ships broke apart realistically during the crashes.
+The computer-generated dropships had some of Imageworks' heaviest detail given the proximity of the actors to the aircraft in the camp scenes; the visual effects artists wanted to make sure the ships broke apart realistically during the crashes.

 Prime Focus World converted the film into 3D in post-production using the same tools for the stereoscopy as in World War Z and Gravity.
-The company made use of scans of the cast's faces from film production while vendor Nvizible helped the company convert the hologram table used by Dr Carter.
+The company made use of scans of the cast's faces from film production while vendor Nvizible helped the company convert the hologram table used by Dr. Carter.